Lead generation through homepage optimization

 Content strategy is essential when designing a homepage; ultimately, we want to encourage users to explore self-discovery by introducing focused content with a sense of hierarchy and actionable call to action buttons.

 The business goal is to improve conversion rates to other website areas, including the blog and social media.
-The scope included a rework of navigation on the footer.
+The scope included a rework of navigation on the footer, as well as making the site accessible through a toggle with color contrast options.

 Design changes happened iteratively over 3 months.
 First, the header carousel posed some issues with the background image when going to smaller screens.
 The slider took the longest to implement because of the layout.